michaelnordmeyer/jekyll-theme-emojification/README.md

 Shell scripts for creating those icons are included in the directory `_tools`.
 They use the star (★) by default.
 As mentioned in the linked article above, for other fonts or glyphs it might need some positioning to adjust for the metrics of the used font.
 For the SVG variant a custom representation has to be drawn.
 These scripts need the free `convert` from ImageMagick to create the webp icons and `base64` to create the data URL.

 Icons for the default theme colors are included in webp and SVG format.

-### Styled Atom Feed and Sitemap.xml

-The XSLT files style the XML files.
-If a user selects the link to the feed, a styled version of the feed will be shown in the browser with an explainer of what web feeds are.

 ### Remove Content from Search Engines